-A temporary job is one in which you remain in the position for a limited period of time.
-Temp jobs occasionally, but not always, turn into permanent positions.
-Temps (also known as seasonal workers) are sometimes hired through temp agencies, or they can be hired directly by a company.
+A temporary job is employment where you remain in the position for a limited period.
+Temp jobs occasionally can turn into permanent positions in some cases.
+Temps—also known as seasonal workers—are sometimes hired through temporary agencies, or they can be hired directly by a company.
 Temps work in a variety of fields, from administrative to legal to construction to manufacturing.

 In a temp job interview, it’s important to focus on your flexibility, your high comfort level with working in new environments, your ability to communicate and work well with a variety of colleagues, as well as your availability for temporary jobs.